ZeeRooo/MaterialFBook/README.md

 - Now we can select and copy text (still in beta, works only in comments).

 **Version 2.1.0:**
-- Translated to German (by fabsmusicjunkie) - Vietnamese (by Nguyễn Giang) - Romanian (by nishimura-san).
+- Translated to German (by fabsmusicjunkie) - Vietnamese (by ngoisaosang) - Romanian (by nishimura-san).
 - Added black shadow to User name in navigation view for white photo covers.
 - Updated Facebook SDK.
 - Improved "Log Out" button.